 GPS + Cellular

-🔺Allows access to Apple Music Library
+🔺 Allows access to Apple Music Library

 The Apple Watch GPS+Cellular version allows you to stream music during your workout or running.
 If you’re a subscriber of Apple Music service, you can rock the floor with the high-volume speaker.
 You can also enjoy the podcasts and audiobooks without tethering your watch with iPhone or Wi-Fi.
 You’ll gain access to the entire Apple Music library that’ll allow you to listen to 60 million songs.

 If you’re using the GPS only version, you can still enjoy music.
 The Apple Watch GPS only doesn’t support Apple Music streaming.
 So you need to download the playlists and then you can listen to them offline.
 It’s better as streaming online will consume a lot of your battery and cut your budget for tracking fitness or health.
 The only hindrance can be the shortage of storage.
+Apple should improve the storage as it’s now easier to build microchip.

 Battery Life: Apple Watch GPS vs Cellular